 Anxiety

 Mothers of children with FXS who carry the premutation gene have a distinct biological profile that is often associated with increased anxiety.
 Research has found that mothers of children with FXS self-report higher levels of stress and have higher waking levels of cortisol than their peers without children with FXS.
-This highlights that from the start of the day, mothers of children with FXS are already experiencing more of the physical symptoms associated with stress, and as previously stated caregivers of individual with FXS experience significant numbers of critical incidents which are stress inducing.
+This highlights that from the start of the day, mothers of children with FXS are already experiencing more of the physical symptoms associated with stress, and as previously stated caregivers of individuals with FXS experience significant numbers of critical incidents that are stress-inducing.
 So how can mothers manage their stress and manage the critical events during caregiving?

 Critical Incident Stress Management (CISM)

 The past 30 years have yielded a great deal of research on how to address critical incidents: those sudden, unexpected events that stretch our natural coping mechanisms.
-This intervention was originally conceived in the 1980s for emergency personnel, but it is relevant here because a mother’s day with a child with FXS is anything but routine.
-The term critical incident stress management (CISM) was introduced in 1997 as an expanded approach that specifically addressed pre-incident, acute-incident and post-incident stages.
-This is a method of supporting individuals before, during and after a traumatic event, with the primary purpose of reducing the initial stress reaction and preventing subsequent psychological impact.
+This intervention was originally conceived in the 1980s for emergency personnel, but it is relevant here because a Mother’s Day with a child with FXS is anything but routine.
+The term “critical incident stress management” was introduced in 1997 as an expanded approach that specifically addressed pre-incident, acute-incident, and post-incident stages.
+This is a method of supporting individuals before, during, and after a traumatic event, with the primary purpose of reducing the initial stress reaction and preventing subsequent psychological impact.
 The continued use and research of CISM serves to support its effectiveness with populations exposed to critical incidents.

 During the incident, the mother will hopefully attempt to use the ideas developed during the pre-incident planning.
 This may serve to shorten the incident and keep those involved, physically safe.

-The post-incident component in CISM is centered around debriefing for the individual involved, which can serve as a means of providing mothers with an exploration of the anxiety, feelings of guilt or shame and/or a sense of isolation and loneliness that can arise after critical incidents.
+The post-incident component of CISM is centered around debriefing for the individual involved, which can serve as a means of providing mothers with an exploration of the anxiety, and feelings of guilt, shame, isolation, and loneliness that can arise after critical incidents.
 By using this intervention, which may be immediate or as soon as the mother is ready, mothers may experience greater psychological well-being.
-Further benefit comes from the CISM focus on stress reactions and continued symptom monitoring and/or referral for higher-level psychological care.
+Further benefit comes from the CISM focus on stress reactions and continued symptom monitoring or referral for higher-level psychological care.
 With a focus on immediate (defusing and debriefing) and long-term support, CISM is a model that has great potential for mothers of children with FXS.

 Implementation